Cat insurance that helps you love every moment

 Does where you live impact the cost of cat insurance?

-The cost of vet treatment varies around the country, which means your home address can affect how much you pay for cat insurance.
+The cost of vet and medical treatment varies around the country, which means your home address can affect how much you pay for cat insurance.

 Is pet insurance more expensive for older cats?

 Generally, the cost to insure a one or two year old cat is less than the cost of insuring an older cat.

 Your insurer may also ask you to pay around 20%-35% of the cost of any claims for cats aged over nine years old.
 This is called a co-payment.